RULES & REGULATIONS

 A Time Table will be posted on our website at 7 days prior to the competition, as well as emailed to the designated studio representative.
 The Time Table lists when each age division, group size, and category begins.
 It also lists each break and all scheduled Awards Ceremonies.

 Leap! does not have a general format that we follow for our Regional Competitions.
 Every regional schedule is designed solely on the breakdown of entries for that particular city.
 We do not have this breakdown in numbers until all of the entries have been processed.
 At that time we set up a schedule, which will best accommodate the dancers at that regional.
 We do it this way to utilize time in the most efficient way possible.
 This would not necessarily be possible if we followed a pre-determined format.

 All music is to be uploaded with your registration and is the preferred method of getting your music put into the order of the show.
-The only other acceptable form is CD.

 MUSIC PERFORMANCE LICENSES: All Studios and independent competitors shall procure, in advance, all licenses required by any music performance societies, such as ASCAP, BMI and SESAC, for music or other works to be utilized or displayed in connection with the Event.
 Licensee agrees to make direct payment and accounting to ASCAP, BMI, SESAC and any other similar organizations for the use of musicians and/or musical works in the Event and at the request of Licensor to furnish proof of payment.

 Leap! staff is not responsible for any props.
 The putting on and taking off of props is the sole responsibility of the studio.
 Fire, swords, knives and helium balloons are strictly prohibited.
 Some exceptions can be made in advance, please call the Leap!
 Office.
 Props must be freestanding.
 Scenery or backdrops requiring the use of theater fly bars or special lighting may not be used.
 Special fog, and smoke are not permitted.